MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/create-a-shared-mailbox.md

 Shared mailboxes include a shared calendar.
 A lot of small businesses like to use the shared calendar as a place for everyone to enter their appointments.
 For example, if you have 3 people who do customer visits, all can use the shared calendar to enter the appointments.
 This is an easy way to keep everyone informed where people are.

+Before creating a shared mailbox, be sure to read [About shared mailboxes](about-shared-mailboxes.md) for more information.

 ## Create a shared mailbox and add members

 ::: moniker range="o365-worldwide"